mnr/writing-wip/kwak-anthology.md

 "That's interesting, but I'm only concerned about Dakota and Robin.
 Were they working on something related to Abundancy?"

-"They may have been reverse-engineering the oven and food API.
+"Dakota may have been reverse-engineering the oven and food API.
 But that's Hestia intellectual property and I can't condone illegal behavior.
 But I can suggest you look at the financial impact if Hestia were to lose control of their food system.
 It might be worth killing someone.
 Not that corporations have ever done anything evil or illegal."

 "I appreciate your theories.
 When you're ready to speak face to face, please feel free to contact me."
 Araci terminated the call.